Society of Gynecologic Nurse Oncologists

 The Society of Gynecologic Nurse Oncologists (SGNO) is an international organization made up of nurses and other health professionals in the field of gynecologic oncology and women's health care.

 Mission

 The society is dedicated to the advancement of patient care, education, and research in gynecologic oncology and women's health care.

 History

-In 1980, a group of ten US and Canadian nurses met in Scottsdale, AZ with a goal to form a gynecologic oncology nurses society.
+In 1980, a group of ten U.S. and Canadian nurses met in Scottsdale, Arizona, with a goal to form a gynecologic oncology nurses society.
 These ten nurses became the founding council of the SGNO: